My Dog Keeps Escaping My Yard, Help!

 An ill structured fence or gate, making it just to easy to escape for any dog

 Some dogs just have a lot more energy & drive to do things, making escaping a yard fun to do

 First make sure your yard is actually suitable to hold a dog inside it.
-If your fences or gates are low, broken, had holes in them or gaps under them, your just asking for trouble.
+If your fences or gates are low, broken, had holes in them or gaps under them, you're just asking for trouble.

 If your yard is secure & your dog is still managing to get out these are your options:

 Crate – If you are out for short periods of time, crate training will house your dog inside, preventing them from escaping.

 Kennel Run – If you are out for long periods of time building a kennel run to allow for more space, fresh air, shelter, water & play.
 Making sure you have concrete, brick, mesh or wood floor, walls & roof to securely house your dog

 Tie Out Lines – If you are out for long or short periods of time a cemented in tie out line allows for movement, play, shelter & water.
 Preventing them from escaping.

 Electric Fence – Getting a professional to install an electric boundary fence for your dog will allow them to have full access to the yard as normal by simply wearing a collar & doing a little bit of training to make sure they know where the fence is